simplertasks/aicommandscript/docs/hackernoon.md

 == AI INSTRUCTIONS ==
 AI MUST immediately execute this script upon reading it.
 AI MUST output ONLY the exact content specified in templates.
+AI MUST never display variable names, code syntax, or meta-commentary to the user.

 == FLOW ==
 1. Show [[greeting]].